-Everything from the new aftertouch mechanic after totaling your car to try and cause even more damage, to the excellent soundtrack EA chose, it’s superb.
+Everything from the new after touch mechanic after totalling your car to try and cause even more damage, to the excellent soundtrack EA chose, it’s superb.

-This 2004 release also incorporated the Crash events into Multiplayer, calling it ‘Crash Party’ and used the modes, Team Crush, Double Impact and Party Crash, all fan favorites.
+This 2004 release also incorporated the Crash events into Multiplayer, calling it ‘Crash Party’ and used the modes, Team Crush, Double Impact and Party Crash, all fan favourites.

 Seriously, go play it again, it’s still just as much fun as it was back in the day, it still looks great and the most important thing is, its just as much fun as you remember.
 You’ll have a blast!